Prince Octavius of Great Britain

 Prince Octavius of Great Britain (23 February 1779 – 3 May 1783) was the thirteenth child and eighth son of King George III and his queen consort, Charlotte of Mecklenburg-Strelitz.
 Six months after the death of his younger brother Prince Alfred, Octavius was inoculated against the smallpox virus.
 Several days later, he became ill.
-His subsequent death at the age of four devastated his parents, and in particular his father.
-King George III had been very fond of his two youngest sons, Alfred and Octavius, and his later bouts of madness involved hallucinations of them.
+His death at the age of four devastated his parents, and in particular his father.
+George III had been very fond of Alfred and Octavius, his two youngest sons, and his later bouts of madness involved hallucinations of them.